-Students have to take two languages as part of their IB Diploma programme, one from Group 1 and a second from Group 2.
+Students have to take at least two languages as part of their IB Diploma programme, one from Group 1 and a second from Group 2.
 At the moment we are offering the following Group 1 courses:

 - English A: Literature

-- English Language and Literature.
+- · English A: Language and Literature.

-- Chinese A: Literature
+- · Chinese A: Literature

-- Chinese Language: Language and Literature.
+- Chinese A: Language and Literature.